The Economics of AI Front Desk Services

 As LLM costs continue falling (they've dropped 90% in 2 years), this only gets better.

-Our prediction: By 2027, AI receptionist costs will be under $0.01/minute.
+Our prediction: By 2027, AI front desk costs will be under $0.01/minute.

 At that point, the question isn't "Can I afford AI?"
 It's "How did I ever afford not to use AI?"